webhintio/hint/packages/rule-no-broken-links/README.md

 This rule finds all the anchor tags and image tags in your page and checks the `href` or the `src` attribute value is valid by issuing a request to the URL.
-If the response status is either `404` or `410` or `500` or `503`, the url will be flagged as a broken link
+If the response status is either `404` or `410` or `500` or `503`, the URL will be flagged as a broken link.

 ### Examples that **trigger** the rule